Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: General outline of the procedure

-By changing a certain parameter in the system of equations, two previously separated base points can coalesce into a single point, with the result that the two blow-up cascades merge into one cascade.
-This is a limiting process with the effect that the behaviour of the solution around the movable singularity $z_*$, obtained on the exceptional curves after the final blow-up in these cascades, changes in the merged cascade.
-E.g.,\ we will see in an example below that, if the the solution in two cascades is expressed as the power series in $(z-z_*)^{1/2}$, the solution in the merged case is represented by a power series in $(z-z_*)^{1/3}$.
-In general, the branch resulting from the coalescence of two branches with power series in $(z-z_*)^{1/n}$ and $(z-z_*)^{1/m}$ respectively, yields solutions whose behaviour is described as a power series in $(z-z_*)^{1/\ell}$ where:
+By changing a certain parameter in the system of equations, two previously separated base points can coalesce into a single point, with the effect that the two blow-up cascades merge into one cascade.
+This is a limiting process with the result that the behaviour of the solution around the movable singularity $z_*$, obtained on the exceptional curves after the final blow-up in these cascades, changes in the merged cascade.